-We had 10 people on this trip including two AMC winter leaders and five winter co-leaders, making for a very favorable instructor to student ratio!
+We had 10 people on this trip including two winter leaders and five winter co-leaders, making for a very favorable instructor-to-student ratio!
 Each student was paired with one or two more experienced winter backpackers who mentored them over the weekend.
 I was paired up with a hiker named Roger who I knew from earlier in the winter.
 He had never winter camped before, so I lent him some gear and helped show him the ropes, from pitching a winter tent to melting snow.

 Teaching Winter Camping and Backpacking

-While you can try to teach people about winter hiking and camping in a classroom format, you also need to take them out on a trip with experienced winter backpackers so they can see first hand what gear they use and how they stay comfortable on hikes and in camp.
+While you can try to teach people about winter hiking and camping in a classroom format, you also need to take them out on a trip with experienced winter backpackers so they can see firsthand what gear they use and how they stay comfortable on hikes and in camp.
 I learned the basics of what I know about winter backpacking this way and built on top of that foundation.